chdean/leaflet-travelogue/readme.md

 # leaflet-travelogue

 leaflet-travelogue is a simple plugin for telling stories with interactive maps using [Leaflet](http://leafletjs.com/).
-It reads a GeoJSON file and creates a map with points and accompanying descriptions.
+It reads a GeoJSON file to create a map with points and accompanying descriptions that the user can page through.

 # Setup